- Cardonald Campus

 - 1 Year

-This one year Moving on to Independence course is for young people who require additional support for learning and wish to develop their skills and knowledge, to progress to an appropriate future option, which may include opportunities with other agencies, volunteering or supported/ open employment.
+This one year Moving on to Independence course is for young people who require additional support for learning and wish to develop their skills and knowledge, to progress to an appropriate future option, which may include volunteering opportunities or supported / open employment.

 What will I learn?